COMMUNITY LEADERSHIP COURSE FOR VETERANS™CLCV™

 Welcome Orientation and Reception – An orientation/welcome reception is held to kick off the program.
+Attendance is mandatory.

-Initial Retreat - Held soon after the welcome orientation and reception, the retreat typically begins on Friday afternoon and runs through Saturday.
+Retreat - Held soon after the welcome orientation and reception, the retreat typically begins on Friday afternoon and runs through Saturday.
 Attendance is mandatory.

 Sessions – Participants meet for learning experiences on topics such as corporate landscape, nonprofit landscape, history of Pittsburgh, savvy networking and more.
 These sessions focus on topics that expose the participants to community leaders and issues.
 Leadership sessions typically take place on Tuesday evenings.
 Participants are expected to attend all regularly scheduled sessions in their entirety and earn sufficient credits to graduate.

-Community Impact Projects – CLCV™ participants form teams to implement a Community Impact Project in our community.
+Community Impact Projects – CLCV participants form teams to implement a Community Impact Project in our community.
 In addition to meeting a need in the community, the projects provide significant learning experiences for the team members.
 The project teams meet outside of the regularly scheduled sessions (each team determines its own schedule).

 Email firstname.lastname@example.org today with your recommendation's contact information and we will get in touch with them to share more information regarding the program.
-Or use this REFERRER FORM to share their information.
-Thank you for helping to spread the word and strengthen our mission delivery!

 The Community Leadership Course for Veterans Selection Committee considers letters of recommendation in the application process.
 We strongly encourage each applicant to submit at least two letters of recommendation from their prior military and/or civilian networks.
 The letters must demonstrate that the writer has/had a meaningful relationship with the applicant.